Do Rats Sleep During The Day

 Circadian Rhythm

 Rats, like all living organisms, have an internal biological clock that regulates their sleep-wake cycle.
-This clock, known as the circadian rhythm, is located in the suprachiasmatic nucleus (SCN) of the hypothalamus.
+Day to day, this clock, known as the circadian rhythm, is located in the suprachiasmatic nucleus (SCN) of the hypothalamus.
 The SCN receives information about light exposure from the eyes and uses this information to synchronize the body's internal clock with the external environment.

 The circadian rhythm helps regulate many physiological processes, including sleep, hormone secretion, and body temperature.
 In rats, the circadian rhythm is responsible for their nocturnal behavior, ensuring that they are most active during the night and sleep during the day.